Open64: Versions

 The original version of Open64 that was released in 2002 was missing its very advanced software pipelining code generator, and had only a rudimentary code generator for Itanium.
-The entire original MIPSPro compiler, with this code generator, is available under a commercial license as the Blackbird compiler from Reservoir Labs.
 The Showdown Paper documents the code generator that was not included in Open64.
 The very advanced compiler from Tilera, for its 64-core TILE64 chip, is based on Blackbird.

 Open64 exists in many forks, each of which has different features and limitations.
 The "classic" Open64 branch is the Open Research Compiler (ORC), which produces code only for the Itanium (IA-64), and was funded by Intel.
-The ORC effort ended in 2003, and the current official branch (which originated from the Intel ORC project) is managed by Hewlett Packard and the University of Delaware's Computer Architecture and Parallel Systems Laboratory (CAPSL).
+The ORC effort ended in 2003, and the current official branch (which originated from the Intel ORC project) is managed by Hewlett-Packard and the University of Delaware's Computer Architecture and Parallel Systems Laboratory (CAPSL).

 Other important branches include the compilers from Tensilica and the AMD x86 Open64 Compiler Suite.

 Nvidia is also using an Open64 fork to optimize code in its CUDA toolchain.

 Open64 is used as the backend for the HPE NonStop OS compilers on the x86-64 platform.